Peter-T-Ruehr/WDQ_2_CSV_converter/README.md

-# windaq WQD converter
+# DATAQ WinDaq WDQ to CSV converter

 This project is based on the [windaq3](https://github.com/sdp8483/windaq3) DATAQ file importer by [Sam Perry](https://github.com/sdp8483).

-I have added a loop to automatically convert all files with the *.WDQ into csv format and save them in the same folder as the original files.
+I have added a loop to automatically convert all files with the ``*.WDQ`` into ``csv`` format and save them in the same folder as the original files.
+WinDaq WDQ is the proprietary file format of the WinDaq [Recording and Playback Software](https://www.dataq.com/products/windaq/).

 This version is meant for time series where column one will be called 't' and column two 'voltage'.
 These names can be changed in the lines starting from 'df = pd.DataFrame({', and new columns can be added there too.